 When you talk about road trips in Australia, the Great Ocean Road is the first that comes to mind.
 Go on a long drive with your favourite people and driving along the Great Ocean Road Towns.
 Take your time and stop by the towns along the way.
 There is plenty of things to see and explore, adding to your experience.
 Here are some of these Great Ocean Road Towns.

-While you’re making plans on where you want your pictures taken, what time you want to leave and arrive and of course hiring a car in Melbourne for the long drive ahead, don’t forget to include the towns you will pass on the road.
+While you’re making plans on where you want your pictures taken, what time you want to leave and arrive and of course car rental in melbourne for the long drive ahead, don’t forget to include the towns you will pass on the road.
 It’s a great way to make the trip longer, and enjoy more time with the people you love.
 Here are some of the towns along the Great Ocean Road that deserve a visit:

 - Torquay – Torquay is a seaside town located southwest of Melbourne.
 It is best known for its surfing culture with big surfing brands Rip Curl and Quicksilver having been founded in this pretty town.
 Visit Surf World, the town’s surfing museum to learn more about surfing culture and how it became quickly popular in this town.
 Once you’ve seen everything, you want to look at in Torquay, rev up your engine because now you are ready to go on the Great Ocean Road.